biopragmatics/oquat/docs/invalids/prefix/cas.md

-# PMID
+# cas: CAS Chemical Registry

+This page summarize the different resources that reference `cas` but use local unique identifiers that do not match the standard pattern of ^\d{1,7}\-\d{2}\-\d$.
+Of the 4 resources,
-The following 1 variants were found: ['CAS']
+1 variants on the standard prefix were found: ['CAS'].

-## `chebi`
+## `chebi`: Chemical Entities of Biological Interest

-Identifiers for this prefix are given correctly in Chemical Entities of Biological Interest.
+Identifiers for this prefix are given incorrectly correctly in `chebi`.

 | external_xref    |   usages_count | usages                                              |
 |------------------|----------------|-----------------------------------------------------|